 Once you have considered ways to reduce the debts, you should look at ways you can increase your income.
 You may work overtime, freelance or take on a second job.
 You can also sell items online or have a yard sale and apply that money to debt.
 This may get the loan amounts and your payments much lower.
 It is important to stay focused.

 You should also set up a debt payment plan.
 This plan helps you to focus your efforts to pay down your debts quickly.
 You can set up the plan in order of smallest debt to largest, which will help you to free up money for the snowball much quicker.
 Another option is to order the debts from highest interest rates from highest to lowest, which will save you money on interest.

 It will take a lot of self-discipline, but generally most people can avoid bankruptcy with this method.
 However, if you still can't get any traction after you have wholeheartedly implemented these steps you may consider it.
+You may want to try a debt relief firm before declaring bankruptcy.
 This should be your last resort however.
 Remember that student loans will not be discharged during bankruptcy.